 We consider our Sixth Formers at SJP to be the most influential students at the College and all of them are given leadership responsibilities throughout their journey at SJP.
 For example, some of our Sixth Formers take up additional responsibilities in peer mentoring and in the House System.
-Each year, we appoint a Head Boy and a Head Girl from their ranks.
+Each year, we appoint a chair and vice chair of the Junior Leadership Team.

-We understand that choosing post-16 education can be a daunting prospect and so we do our utmost to • provide the mixture of courses that best meets the needs of the individual.
+We understand that choosing post-16education can be a daunting prospect and so we do our utmost to provide the mixture of courses that best meets the needs of the individual.
 Students can take a mixture of A Level and BTEC qualifications in order to maximise their opportunities for progression.

 We expect most students to study the time equivalent of 3 A Levels.
 Students hoping to follow advanced courses need to have achieved 5 or more GCSE passes at grades 4 - 9.
-Our Parent Handbook is available on • our College website.
+Our Parent Handbook is available on our College website.